 School busses, shuttles, as well as carpooling are very popular nowadays.
-Those transportation methods help to organize convenient, environment-friendly, and cost-efficient ways to collect and transport a large number of people.
+Those transportation methods help to organize convenient, environment-friendly, and cost-efficient ways to collect and transport a large numbers of people.

 However, all the advantages can be lost when bus routes are not planned well and optimized.